Avi Suquilla Airport

-Avi Suquilla Airport is a public use airport located 1.15 mi east of the central business district of Parker, a town in La Paz County, Arizona, United States.
+Avi Suquilla Airport is a public use airport located 1.15 mi east of the central business district of Parker in an unincorporated area of La Paz County, Arizona, United States.
 It is owned by the Colorado River Indian Tribes.
 The airport is located near the Colorado River and serves many people who come into the area to make use of the river.

 Facilities and aircraft

 Avi Suquilla Airport covers an area of 240 acre at an elevation of 452 ft above mean sea level.
 It has one asphalt paved runway designated 1/19 which measures 4,780 by 75 feet (1,457 x 23 m).

 For the 12-month period ending May 1, 2007, the airport had 10,200 aircraft operations, an average of 27 per day, all general aviation.
 At that time there were 29 aircraft based at this airport: 69% single-engine, 24% multi-engine and 7% helicopter.
 CRIT AIR is the fixed-base operator (FBO) on the field that takes care of fuel, unicom, parking, and other necessities.